 - stick the paper cut-out shape onto cardboard around the edges

-- cut out the shape again (cardboard and paper stuck together), right on the border where the sticky tape and paper touch
+- cut out the shape again (card stock and paper stuck together), right on the border where the sellotape and paper touch

-- transfer markings/notches before removing the paper (the paper and cardboard should separate very easily)
+- transfer markings/notches before removing the paper (the paper and card stock should separate very easily)